Your Cart is Empty

 With that in mind, rest assured that these headsets have been curated from the top items currently available.
 We have chosen these products based on their current use in both the Military and Law Enforcement communities, as well as their attainability for the average person.
 To include a budget tactical headset.
 We’ve also laid out our pros and cons for each to help you better make a decision based on what we have laid out.

 If you choose to venture outside of this space, use the other parts of the article to help you make a better-informed decision for purchase.
-Also, check out this great video from Garand Thumb as he discussess many of the headsets listed on this page!
+Check out the video we did with COMM Gear supply for additional info!

 The Ops-Core amp was specifically designed to be used in conjunction with the GenTex line of helmets.
 As a result, these will both seamlessly and effortlessly attach to any GenTex brand lid to provide you with an excellent communications solution.
 If you want to mount them to say our ATE helmet, that uses M-LOK style rails.
 Hit up https://www.unitytactical.com/ for the adapter!